jmervine/node-hello-framework/README.md

 > As Spine is a client side framework, I simply downloaded and extracted [the spine zip file][spine zip].
 I then removed all contents not used for this example.

-### [Hapi][hapi]
+### [TotalJS][totaljs]

-A rich framework for building web applications and services. hapi is a simple to use configuration-centric framework with built-in support for input validation, caching, authentication, and other essential facilities. hapi enables developers to focus on writing reusable application logic instead of spending time building infrastructure.
-The framework supports a powerful plugin architecture for pain-free and scalable extensibility.
+Free server framework for building Web sites and Web applications using JavaScript, HTML and CSS.

 ----